Dusk Graphics Backends — Pick the Right One

 Published 2026-05-10

-Most coverage of Dusk says “Vulkan-based” or “uses Aurora.”
-Both are misleading: Dusk actually exposes seven distinct graphics backends in its prelaunch settings, and you can switch between them.
+Most coverage of Dusklight says “Vulkan-based” or “uses Aurora.”
+Both are misleading: Dusklight actually exposes seven distinct graphics backends in its prelaunch settings, and you can switch between them.
 This matters for compatibility — if Vulkan misbehaves on your GPU, you have six fallbacks before giving up.

-This is verified directly from Dusk’s source code (src/dusk/ui/settings.cpp on the main branch).
+This is verified directly from Dusklight’s source code (src/dusk/ui/settings.cpp on the main branch).
 The dropdown lives at:

 Settings → Prelaunch → Graphics Backend

-A restart is required after changing it (Dusk shows the “A restart is required to apply selected options” modal).
+A restart is required after changing it (Dusklight shows the “A restart is required to apply selected options” modal).

 The 7 backends